 How do your benefits measure up to that of other businesses?
 How is your current broker assisting you with this and keeping up with where you stand against others in your industry?
-At Healthcare Consultants, Inc. understands how important it is to make educated plan design decisions and to help balance cost control and value.
+At Healthcare Consultants, Inc., brokers understand how important it is to make educated plan design decisions and to help balance cost control and value.

 Ensuring your employee package is competitive and valuable is vital for your recruiting and retention needs.
-Not only do you know how your offerings stack up to other employers in your industry, benchmarking your benefits can provide insight on whether it is economical or not.
+By benchmarking your benefits, you will know how your offerings stack up to other employers in your industry.
+You can also gain insight on whether it is economical or not.
 You will be able to study best practices, innovative ideas and effective operating procedures that lead to superior performance.

-SHRM survey on job satisfaction and engagement said 92% of employees look for benefits as a requirement for overall job satisfaction.
-29% of employees stated that seeking benefits was a top reason for leaving a current position.
-32% of employees who stay with their current employer cited that their benefits package was their main reason.
+An SHRM survey on job satisfaction and engagement showed 92% of employees look for benefits as a requirement for overall job satisfaction.
+According to the survey, 29% of employees stated that seeking benefits was a top reason for leaving a current position and 32% of employees who stay with their current employer cited that their benefits package was their main reason.

 With health care benefit costs rising, employers are strategically analyzing how other companies have their plans structured, in order to improve and cut costs.
 Benchmarking will show you what your weaknesses are, where and how to maintain your strengths, where you can improve, along with strategies, and perspective.
 Doing so can help arm you with information when making important benefit plan decisions.

 What aspects of your benefits are important to your business’s success?
 Anything can be benchmarked, but common factors to consider would be total costs, cost-sharing measures, plan design, voluntary offerings, and workers’ compensation, and paid leave.
 With employee benefits being the second largest expense, after compensation, employers are doing what they can to stay above the cost increases in healthcare.